skip to Main Content

 What Questions Should I Ask When Buying A Business?

 If you are planning on buying a business, then it’s important to do your homework regarding its present and future profitability.
 Some businesses look good on paper, but when you dig a little deeper, the picture may not be so rosy.
-It’s important to do your due diligence not just for the sake of ensuring the business is a good investment, but also to learn more about what it takes to run this business in particular: who their target market is, whether there’s any pending litigation against the business, and much more.
+It’s important to do your due diligence not just for the sake of ensuring the business is a good investment, but also to learn more about what it takes to run this business in particular: who their target market is, whether there’s any pending litigation against the business and much more.

 Knowing what questions to ask is of paramount importance, so to ensure you’re prepared, we’ve put together a useful but non-exhaustive list of some important questions you should ask as you’re considering whether to purchase a particular business.
 If you have questions about your investment or need related legal advice, contact the experienced business purchase attorneys at Mullen Holland & Cooper at your earliest convenience.
 We can provide you with sound legal advice as you contemplate this exciting new venture.